 Imogen (3) our curious explorer spends her days at the Ridge with Nana.

 Red Stone Glen is one of those special places that draws fiber artists in to stay and study, but we’re also equally fortunate to have a team of volunteers who help out on a daily basis.
 Each with their own skill set we can rely on them to chip in on any project including; painting, threading looms, assembling class handouts, stocking shelves and even on occasion helping to hold a baby while we’re on the phone.
 We are truly indebted to each of you, and thank you for your many gifts and talents you bestow upon Red Stone Glen.

-- Savannah, our Mountain Feist, is friendly and energetic and can typically be found at the foot of someone threading a loom or in the meadow hunting moles.
+- Savannah, our 14 yr old Mountain Feist/Lab mix is friendly and can typically be found at the foot of someone threading a loom or in the meadow hunting moles.